nicholasteslaaa/translatingDevice/README.md

 ## System Workflow
 1. The ESP32-S3 captures the user's voice using an external microphone.
-2. The recorded audio is sent to a backend API over Wi-Fi or Hotspot.
+2. The recorded audio is sent to a backend API exposed to the internet via Cloudflare Tunnel.
 3. The server performs speech-to-text (STT) to transcribe the spoken language.
 4. The transcribed text is translated into the target language.
 5. A text-to-speech (TTS) model generates audio from the translated text.